Collaborative for Recovery Focused Change

 What to expect

 The Collaborative for Recovery Focused Change is designed to spread understanding of topics foundational to recovery and provide highly individualized consultative support for a wide range of agency-based projects.
-Participating teams can expect the following:
+Participating teams benefit from the following:

 - Facilitated activities geared toward organizational self-assessment and planning that reflect the agency’s (or cross-agency team’s) priorities and goals for change